DsPunam/Customer-Segmentation/Readme.md

-## Breast Cancer Prediction
+## Customer Segmentation
-I have read data from an excel file and predicted the breast cancer among them.
+I have read data from an excel file and predicted the data among them.

 ### Libraries Used:
 - Pandas